kouzt123/zhitaoblog/index.md

 ## Zhitao's blog on GitHub Pages

 In 2017, Redhat OpenShift became no longer truly free.
 I'll transfer all my thoughts to Github Pages.
-I didn't do all the fancy css stuff to make my blog look good and show my CS skills.
+I didn't do the fancy css stuff to make my blog look good and show my CS skills.
 A page like this is good enough to present my Econ reasoning skills.

 ### Contact Information